ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 The data shows significant variation across the set of matrices considered here.
 Using Rocsparse with analysis is typically the fastest, however it comes with the most significant setup cost.
 This algorithm is particularly effective for matrices with long tails in the nnz per row distribution.
-The Block Ellpack implementation is often quite good, especially when the variance in the nnz per row is small.
+The Block ELLPACK implementation is often quite good, especially when the variance in the nnz per row is small.
-The setup costs associated with Block Ellpack is often a lot smaller than RocsparseWithAnalysis costs and the gains are often quite good.
+The setup costs associated with Block ELLPACK is often a lot smaller than RocsparseWithAnalysis costs and the gains are often quite good.

 The matrices `_nalu_large_level1_`, `_nalu_large_level2_`, and `_nalu_large_level3_`